 The University, in accordance with a management and services agreement between the MSCBA and the Commonwealth of Massachusetts, is charged a semi-annual revenue assessment which is based on a certified occupancy report, the current rent schedule and the design capacity for each of the residence halls.
 This revenue assessment is used by MSCBA to pay principal and interest due on its long-term debt obligations and operating costs.
 These obligations may include the costs of periodic renovations and improvements to the residence halls.
 The revenue assessment amounts are included in the residential life auxiliary enterprises in the accompanying statements of revenue and expenses.
-All facilities and obligations of the MSCBA are included in the financial statements of the MSCBA.
-The leases the University has with the MSCBA are recorded in the financial statements as right to use assets and lease liabilities under the requirements of GASB 87.
+All facilities and obligations of the MSCBA are included in the financial statements as right to use assets and lease liabilities under the requirements of GASB 87.